julencw/mypathplanner/README.md

 - While experimenting with task setting 2, I've encountered a scalability issue where the program stops functioning efficiently when the number of waypoints exceeds 30.
 This isn't due to a failure of the path-finding algorithms—neither the deterministic Held-Karp algorithm nor the Ant Colony Optimization algorithm—but rather the program becomes unresponsive due to inefficiencies in the path reconstruction function.
 I apologize for this inconvenience.
 Please understand that my primary focus has been on optimizing the path-finding algorithms themselves, as they are the core of this assignment.
 However, I acknowledge that I may have overlooked optimization efforts for the path reconstruction function, possibly using suboptimal data structures for storing computed paths.

+## Report

+In the report (``report.pdf``), I provide a detailed explanation of the algorithms used in the program, highlighting the differences between the algorithms used in the different task settings.